7 min read

 People use USDC for payments, decentralized finance, trading, fiat on and off ramps, Web3 commerce, and smart contracts.

-Platforms like Ivy use USDC to enable fast, affordable cross-border payments and treasury management for businesses.
+Platforms like Ivy use USDC to enable fast, cost-effective cross-border payments and treasury management for businesses.

-USD Coin (USDC) is a regulated, fully backed stablecoin issued by Circle and pegged 1:1 to the U.S. dollar.
-It enables fast, secure, and transparent digital payments across blockchain networks, making it ideal for global transfers, trading, and decentralized finance, with reserves held in cash and short-term U.S. Treasuries.
+USDC enables fast, secure, and transparent digital payments across blockchain networks, making it ideal for global transfers, trading, and decentralized finance.

 Issuer